 In 2017 the versatile Kenyan retained his World Cross Country title in Kampala and recovered from a disappointing sixth place finish in the 10,000m at the World Championships to win the New York Marathon in 2:10:53 in a tight tussle from his countryman Wilson Kipsang.

-Earlier in 2018, Geoffrey romped clear of the field in the final 6km to secure a hat-trick of World Half Marathon titles in Valencia, recording 60:02.
-In his most recent outing, Geoffrey earned a podium spot for third (2:06:26) in the New York City Marathon.
+Last year Geoffrey romped clear of the field in the final 6km to secure a hat-trick of World Half Marathon titles in Valencia.

 Did You Know?